-- By jointly registering the birth of the child with the mother (From 1 December 2003) - By a parental responsibility agreement with the mother - By a parental responsibility order, made by a court.
+- By a parental responsibility agreement with the mother - By a parental responsibility order, made by a court.

 Nursery registration

 During the registration process we collect details about both parents including who has parental responsibility, as this will avoid any future difficult situations.